What is English Grammar?

 Descriptive grammar.

-But that's just the beginning.
-Consider these ten varieties of grammar--and take your pick.
+that's just the beginning.
+Consider these ten varieties of grammar--and take

 The analysis and comparison of the grammatical structures of related languages.
 Contemporary work in comparative grammar is concerned with "a faculty of language that provides an explanatory basis for how a human being can acquire a first language . . ..
 In this way, the theory of grammar is a theory of human language and hence establishes the relationship among all languages."
 (R. Freidin,Principles and Parameters in Comparative Grammar.
 MIT Press, 1991)